-To reach Sakata, follow Route 116 (Niigata-nishi bypass) west out of Niigata city, then turn right onto Route 46, and right again onto Route 2.
-Along Route 46, check any flocks of geese for rarities such as Aleutian Canada, Lesser Snow or even Swan Goose.
+To reach Sakata, follow Route 116 (Niigata-nishi bypass) west out of Niigata City, then turn right onto Route 46, and right again onto Route 2.
+Along Route 46, check any flocks of geese for rarities such as Cackling Goose, Lesser Snow Goose or even Swan Goose.

 Around Niigata Station there are many reasonably priced business hotels, as well as car hire companies.

 Express trains from Osaka (via Kanazawa or Toyama) and Tokyo will take you to Niigata City, and there are regular shinkansen line trains operating between Tokyo and Niigata City.